Aled Jones: Career

-1970-1990
+1970–1990

-Jones was born in St. David's Hospital in Bangor, Caernarfonshire, the only child of Nest Rowlands, a teacher, and Derek John Jones, a draughtsman for a shipbuilder.
-He was raised in the small Welsh-speaking community of Llandegfan on Anglesey, and attended Ysgol David Hughes (a secondary school).
-Jones joined the choir of Bangor Cathedral at age nine and was lead soloist within two years, although he was never Head Chorister.
-The quality of Jones' treble voice was appreciated by a member of the congregation, Hefina Orwig Evans, who wrote a letter to record company Sain, and he was duly signed.
+Jones was born at St David's Hospital, Bangor, Caernarfonshire, the only child of Nest Rowlands, a teacher, and Derek John Jones, a draughtsman for a shipbuilder.
+He was raised in the small Welsh-speaking community of Llandegfan on Anglesey and attended Ysgol David Hughes (a secondary school).
+Jones joined the choir of Bangor Cathedral at age nine and was lead soloist within two years, although he was never head chorister.
+The quality of Jones' treble voice was appreciated by a member of the congregation, Hefina Orwig Evans, who wrote a letter to record company Sain, and Jones was duly signed.
 In 1982, Jones won the Cerdd Dant solo competitions for competitors under 12 at the Urdd Eisteddfod.

+In June 1985, Jones was the subject of an Emmy Award–winning BBC Omnibus documentary entitled "The Treble".
+Jones, with the National Philharmonic Orchestra, was behind the Santa Claus: The Movie original motion picture soundtrack song "Every Christmas Eve" in 1985.
+The same year, Jones was employed by Mike Oldfield to sing on his single "Pictures in the Dark", a three-voice song, on which he performed with Anita Hegerland and Barry Palmer.

-Jones became famous for the cover version of "Walking in the Air", the song from Channel 4's animated film The Snowman, based on the book by Raymond Briggs.
+Jones became famous for the cover version of "Walking in the Air", the song from Channel 4's animated film The Snowman based on the book by Raymond Briggs.
 The record reached number five in the UK singles chart in 1985.
-Although it is often reported that Jones sang the version used in the 1982 film, that was actually performed by Peter Auty, a St Paul's Cathedral choirboy.
+Although it is often reported that Jones sang the version used in the 1982 film, it was actually performed by Peter Auty, a St Paul's Cathedral choirboy.

-In June 1985, Jones was the subject of an Emmy Award–winning BBC Omnibus documentary entitled The Treble.
-Jones, with the National Philharmonic Orchestra, was behind the Santa Claus: The Movie, original motion picture soundtrack, "Every Christmas Eve" of 1985.
-Also in 1985, Jones was employed by Mike Oldfield to sing on his single "Pictures in the Dark", a three-voice song, on which he performed with Anita Hegerland and Barry Palmer, but the song did not reach the UK Top 40.
-In 1986, he sang the theme song for the Siriol Animation film A Winter Story.
+Jones' first biography, Walking on Air, was published in 1986.
+Also in 1986, he sang the oratorio Athalia. and sang the theme song for the Siriol Animation film A Winter Story.
 The song was a modest success, reaching number 51 in the UK.

-In 1986, he sang the oratorio Athalia.

 Jones' recording career was temporarily halted in the late 1980s.
-By then, he had sung for Pope John Paul II, Queen Elizabeth II, and Charles, Prince of Wales and Diana, Princess of Wales in a private recital, as well as presenting numerous children's television programmes.
-He sang at the wedding of celebrities Bob Geldof and Paula Yates in 1986.
-Jones also had the distinction of being the first artist to have two classical albums listed simultaneously in the popular music charts, and worked with Leonard Bernstein (Chichester Psalms).
+By then, he had sung for Pope John Paul II, Queen Elizabeth II, and Charles, Prince of Wales and Diana, Princess of Wales in a private recital, as well as presenting children's television programmes.
+He sang at the wedding of Bob Geldof and Paula Yates in 1986.

-Jones' first biography, Walking on Air, was published in 1986.